How long and when is the Exchange?

 When deciding whether to participate, you must also consider your ability and willingness to host.
 This is a two way exchange: every family must help with the hosting of the group that comes to Culver City from Mexico.
-If you are able, you will be expected to host a child or chaperone in your home for 19 days when they visit in Culver City.
+If you are able, you will be expected to host a child or chaperone in your home for three weeks when they visit in Culver City.
 If, for any reason, you are unable to host a guest, you will be expected to help with a disproportionately large amount of the other hosting duties and help shoulder the expense of hosting.
 Some of the other duties include inviting chaperones to your home for dinner, acting as day guide and planning parties and excursions.

 Who is eligible to apply?

 Fourth grade students in SIP at El Marino apply in the second half of their Fourth grade year to go on the exchange in the beginning of their 5th grade year.
 Only students who will attend El Marino for Fifth grade should apply.